sacarr98/NewsStories/TESTING.md

 ## AUTOMATED TESTING

-### W3C Validator

-[W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
-It was also used to validate the CSS.

-* [index.html] - Passed, no errors or warnings to show.
-* [signup.html] - Passed, no errors or warnings to show.
-* [feedback.html] - Passed, no errors or warnings to show.
-* [style.css] - Passed, no errors or warnings to show.

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

 ### Results

-All pages achieved a minimum of 92 for best practices, and an average of 88 for performance.
+All pages achieved a minimum of 97 for performance.

 ![home.html](assets/readme_images/home_page_lighthouse.png)